-l in the fourth quarter of 2002 or the first quarter of 2003.

-of Hoegh Galleon and Exmar Vessel beginning June 30, 2000.

-by the fourth quarter of 2000.

 OTHER RAC COMMENTS:

 RAC's analysis is predicated on the letter agreement with KOGAS taking the effective form of an irrevocable guaranty of payment in the first 14 years of the charter.

 This transaction is exposed to the default risk of two non-investment grade obligors during the tenor of 25 years.
 While Enron's natural gas curves indicate the continued viability of LNG projects, given the non-investment grade like obligors, there remains the higher than normal risk that the vessel could be exposed to re-hire at then market rates.
 If there were a default scenario, one can rightfully assume that LNG charter dayrates would have moved down.
 The charter rate can only fall 11.5% per day before the net charter exhibits negative cash flow.